GWC-DCMB/CapstoneProject/README.md

 ### March 13, 2018
 - Continue cleaning your data programmatically.
 What variables do you need?
 What outliers should you remove?
 What variable has too much missing data to be reliable?

+## March 20, 2018
+- Start visualizing your data using matplotlib

+## April 3
+- Start visualizing your data using matplotlib

+## April 10

+## April 17

+## April 24

+## May 1
+- Make presentation including Background, Methods, Hypothesis, Results

+## May 8
+- Make presentation including Background, Methods, Hypothesis, Results

+## May 15
+- Practice presentation

+## May 22
+- Present at graduation!
+Congratulations!